 The best travel insurance can be arranged at the time of booking to cover you during the duration of that trip.
 It may also be arranged to cover many trips over time.
 If you travel to many countries over a long period of time, a backpacker travel insurance or a nomad travel insurance cover would be ideal.

-What is included in a travel insurance?
+What is included in travel insurance?

 This is covered in the event that you become ill, if your travel partner is unfit to travel or if a close relative dies.
-Acceptable reasons vary from policy to policy with some offering “a cancel for any reason” cover.
+Acceptable reasons vary from policy to policy, with some offering “cancel for any reason” cover.

-Emergency medical coverage
+✔ Emergency medical coverage

-Emergency medical transportation and evacuation
+✔ Emergency medical transportation and evacuation

 If something happens and you need to get to the hospital, you’ll get there real quick with this cover.
 Also, if a certain natural disaster happens in the area or some other unfortunate events that you need to flee the place as soon as possible, make sure that whatever insurance you decide to buy also covers this!

-Luggage and gear protection
+✔ Luggage and gear protection

-If your passport or gear goes missing or your bags get delayed then normally a travel insurance can reimburse you for this.
+If your passport or gear goes missing or your bags get delayed, then normally travel insurance can reimburse you for this.
 However, you must read how much the company will cover for lost or stolen goods because sometimes they only cover peanuts.
-On an alternative note, if you own professional gears that cost thousands of dollars, then it would be smarter to buy a separate insurance solely for your these.
+On an alternative note, if you own professional gears that cost thousands of dollars, then it would be smarter to buy separate insurance solely for your these.

-Note: depending on what travel insurance you decide to purchase, please carefully read through what they will cover so you know your rights and which ones you can claim.
+Note: depending on what best travel insurance you decide to purchase, please carefully read through what they will cover so you know your rights and which ones you can claim.
 It is always smarter to have the list with you or bookmarked in your browser for easy access.

 What worldwide travel insurance doesn’t cover

-Also, self-inflicted accidents can’t be covered and that includes injuries from voluntarily jumping off a plane (there’s another insurance for high-risk activities), getting drunk and passing out on the streets, and anything along the lines of being reckless and stupid.
+Also, self-inflicted accidents can’t be covered, and that includes injuries from voluntarily jumping off a plane (there’s another insurance for high-risk activities), getting drunk and passing out on the streets, and anything along the lines of being reckless and stupid.

-Certain trip cancellation reasons not included in the cover:
+✘ Certain trip cancellation reasons not included in the cover: